sourabhdhingra/django-mini-blog/readme.md

         {% endif %}
         ```

+23. **Usecase 18:Adding cancel operation to the delete forms**

+    - It is a good thing to have a cancel button in delete forms.
+If a user cancels the delete operation on `confirm_delete` page then we need to redirect user to some appropriate page.

+    - __Approach__: Add cancel link and show it as button using CSS.
+Now delete template by default has an object variable in its context which we can use to redirect the user back to its detail page. see code below in `blogger_confirm_delete.html`
+        ```
+        <button><a href="{{ object.get_absolute_url }}" style="text-decoration: none; color: black;">Cancel</a></button>
+        ```

+        - We need to ensure that `get_absolute_url` function is overriden and well-defined at model level.

+        - In our assignment `Delete` button is shown at the detail page itself so it makes sense to redirect the user to one step back.

+    - Check out all confirm delete pages to see the code.

-23. **Usecase 18: Using slugs to avoid usage of primary keys and improved searchability**
+24. **Usecase 19: Using slugs to avoid usage of primary keys and improved searchability**

-24. **Usecase 19: Customising 403 and 404 templates**
+25. **Usecase 20: Customising 403 and 404 templates**

+26.